 Brilliant Adventure (Bowie/Gabrels): an instrumental from hours...

 Bring Me The Disco King (Bowie): recorded for both Black Tie White Noise and Earthling, but not released until Reality.
 The Underworld soundtrack features an excellent Loner Mix, featuring Maynard James Keenan and John Frusciante.
-The same cannot be said for Amonn-V2's Meat Loaf Boogie Took Mix, which was released on the 'Borealis vs. Reality' remix EP.
 Played live on the Reality tour.
 A live version recorded at the Riverside Studios, London (08-09-03) appears on the bonus DVD of the Reality tour edition.
 It also appeared on the A Reality Tour 2CD/DVD.

 Buddha Of Suburbia (Bowie): two versions of this song are released on the soundtrack with the same name.
 The first one opens the album, the second, featuring Lenny Kravitz on guitar, closes it.
 The version opening the album is titled 'Main Theme' on the Arista/BMG BUDDHA 1 promo CD.
 The single version starts as the album version but closes with Kravitz's guitar solo; the Rock Mix on the CD-single (Arista/BMG 74321 177052) is identical to the version that closes the album.
-In 2014, the single version was included on Nothing Has Changed.
+The single version was included on Nothing Has Changed and Re:Call 5.
 For some very puritanical UK radiostations, 10 CD-R's were pressed with a censored 7" Mix, in which the word 'bullshit' was reversed.
 More or less the same treatment was applied to the 4'15" video clip, in the form of an additional "non-smoking version".
 The Best Of Bowie DVD contains the "smoking version".

 Bus Stop (Bowie/Gabrels): from Tin Machine.
 An edit fading at 1'14" was included on a US advance cassette.
 A Live Country Version (Paris, La Cigale, 25-06-89) was released on the 'Tin Machine/Maggie's Farm' 12"/CD-single (EMI 12 MT 73) and the Virgin re-release of Tin Machine.
 On the latter, it has a longer introduction by Bowie and therefore lasts 1'59" instead of 1'52".
 Opener of the Oy Vey, Baby video.